 Dec.
 20, 2016 President Obama issues two Presidential Memoranda withdrawing 3.8 million acres of OCS oil and gas development in the Atlantic and 115 million acres in the Arctic.
 All told, President Obama protects 125 million acres of the Arctic offshore.

 Jan.
 6, 2017 BOEM denies six pending geophysical and geological permit applications to conduct airgun seismic surveys in the Mid- and South Atlantic because President Obama removed the waters from leasing consideration.

 April 28, 2017 President Trump signs Executive Order 13795 to “encourage energy exploration and production” on the OCS.
-The Executive Order directs numerous actions aimed at reconsidering actions of the prior administration taken to limit or regulate offshore oil and gas development.
+The Executive Order directs reconsideration of numerous actions taken by the prior administration to limit or regulate offshore oil and gas development.
 The Order:

 - Directs Interior to consider lease sales in the Central and Western Gulf of Mexico, Chukchi Sea, Beaufort Sea, Cook Inlet, the Mid-Atlantic, and the South Atlantic, areas not yet open to oil and gas development.

 - Modifies President Obama’s Dec.
-20, 2016 withdrawals of areas from oil and gas development to limit them to those areas designated as Marine Sanctuaries as of July 14, 2008.
+20, 2016 and Jan.
+27, 2015 withdrawals of areas from oil and gas development to limit them to those areas designated as Marine Sanctuaries as of July 14, 2008.